irvingpop/irvingpop.github.io/source/_posts/2015-04-20-tuning-the-chef-server-for-scale.markdown

 ```

 **Erchef depsolver and keygen tuning:**
-Two expensive computations that erchef must perform are the depsolver (a Ruby process which solves the cookbook dependencies) as well as the client key generator (which can be hit hard when large fleets of chef nodes are provisioned)
+Two expensive computations that erchef must perform are the depsolver (a Ruby process which solves the cookbook dependencies) as well as the client key generator (which can be hit hard when large fleets of chef nodes are provisioned).
+Note that Chef 12 clients default to client-side key generation and you probably only need to adjust the keygen value if you still use Chef 11 clients.

 Suggested values:
 ```ruby